Crowsoniella

-The Crowsoniellidae are a monotypic family of beetles, in the suborder Archostemata.
-So far, only a single species, Crowsoniella relicta, has been attributed to this family.
-Known only from three male specimens collected in 1973 in Italy by Roberto Pace.
+Crowsoniella is a genus of beetles in the order Archostemata.
+It contains only a single species, Crowsoniella relicta, and is the only member of the monotypic family Crowsoniellidae.
+It is known only from three male specimens collected in 1973 in the Lepini mountains of central Italy by Roberto Pace.
 In a degraded pasture, the beetles were found among the roots of a large hawthorn tree, in deep calcareous soil.
 No other specimens have been found since.

 At only 1.5 mm in length, this species is comparatively small for this suborder.
 They also feature several unusual morphological features such as missing alae, modified and reduced mouth parts, and smooth elytra (lacking window punctures characteristic of this suborder).
-Nothing is known about this species biology.
+Nothing is known about this species' biology.
+Some authors have proposed a close relationship to Micromalthidae.